-Freshmen are required to live in the dormitorics, unless excused for a compelling reason.
+Freshmen are required to live in the dormitories, unless excused for a compelling reason.
 By doing so, they have the services of upperclass counselors and the advantage of living with one another.
 Most upperclass students live in private homes, clubs, fraternities or sororities.

 All freshmen in the Engineering and Technology courses are required to take Mathematics 21S, Plane Surveying, which is given during the three weeks immediately following Commencement.
 Students who take this course make their own arrangements for board and room during that period.
+Surveying must be taken during the intersession immediately following the freshman year.